 “The word is living, being, spirit, all verdant greening, all creativity.
 The word manifests itself in every creature”

-And if that wasn’t enough, she invented her own language and alphabet, Lingua Ignota (Latin for ‘unknown language’).
+And if that wasn’t enough, she invented her language and alphabet, Lingua Ignota (Latin for ‘unknown language’).

 St Hildegard of Bingen and Beer

-She is regarded as being the first to scientifically describe hops, writing, “hops stops purification when put in beer, and it may be added so that it lasts longer”.
-(Hildegard also points out that hops will increase melancholy… but anyone who has hung out in a bar after midnight knows this).
-Additionally, the ingestion of barley (in beer form, presumably) is beneficial to the stomach and intestines.
+Brewers worldwide give thanks to Hildegard and consider her responsible for the beer we enjoy today.
+She is regarded as the first to scientifically describe hops, writing, “Hops stop putrefaction when put in beer, and it may be added so that it lasts longer.”
+Hildegard also points out that hops will increase melancholy, but anyone who has hung out in a bar after midnight knows this.
+Additionally, ingesting barley (presumably in beer) benefits the stomach and intestines.

 Feisty to the End